scollinselliott/eratosthenes/README.md

 ### Finds

-Finds should be formatted as a `list` of `lists`, each of which contains the entries of the following:
+Finds are created with the `finds()` function, which at its core is a `list` with the following headings:

 - `id` : a unique identification number or code
-- `assoc` : an element in the sequences `list` to which that find or element pertains
+- `assoc` : the element in the `sequences` object to which that find or element pertains
 - `type` : optional – one or more types, attributes, features, or aspects that pertain to that find (`NULL` if none)